miroapp/api-clients/packages/typescript-node/README.md

   // Initialize the API for the current user const api = miro.as(req.cookies.userId)

-  // Print the info of the first board for await (const board of api.getAllBoards()) {
+  // Print the detail about first returned board for await (const board of api.getAllBoards()) {
     return board
   }